doc-bok/Butterflies/README.md

 ## Changelog

+### [0.6.4] 2023-09-09
+ - Fixed immortal butterflies being spawned if a bottled butterfly is destroyed by lava.

 ### [0.6.3] 2023-09-09
  - Added multiple textures for bottled butterflies.

 ### [0.6.2] 2023-09-08
  - Added advancements for collecting butterfly eggs.